Athos-0day/FalconEye/README.md

 # FalconEye Avionics Simulation

 FalconEye is a containerized avionics simulation environment.
-It simulates aircraft subsystems (navigation, flight control, hydraulics, engine, structure), publishes sensor data via MQTT, stores the data in InfluxDB, and visualizes it in Grafana dashboards.
+It simulates aircraft subsystems (navigation, flight control, hydraulics, engine, structure), publishes sensor data via MQTT over TLS with client authentication, stores the data in InfluxDB, and visualizes it in Grafana dashboards.

 ---